Skip to main content

 Powerpoint empowers you to develop well-designed content across all your devices

-Body language communicates power dynamics.
+Body language and posture communicate power dynamics.
 You don’t need a PhD to know the difference between a submissive gesture and a dominant one.
-When you cross your arms and legs or hang your head low, you make yourself appear small and submissive—not only to others, but to yourself.
-On the flip side, when you hold your arms out wide, sit with your legs open and head held high, you make yourself appear big and dominant—to others and yourself.
+When you cross your arms and legs, slouch forward, or hang your head low, you make yourself appear small and submissive.
+On the flip side, when you hold your arms out wide, sit with your legs open, and keep your head high, you make yourself appear big and dominant—to others and yourself.

 There is no single pose guaranteed to work better than others.
 Try out a few and see which one makes you feel more powerful.